In the construction industry, bigger is always better. Bigger jobs equate to bigger payouts.

 1. It’s a commodity product

-“Cheaper and lighter usually costs less, but in the world of asphalt shingles, that’s not the case,”
+“Cheaper and lighter usually cost less, but in the world of asphalt shingles, that’s not the case,” says Lipinskiy.

 “In fact, some thinner products actually cost more.”

-Roofing Insights stresses that when choosing a brand of shingles, cheaper products typically possess less quality materials, and hence is why many contractors choose to sell more expensive products.
+Roofing Insights stresses that when choosing a brand of shingles, cheaper products typically possess lesser quality materials, and hence is why many contractors choose to sell more expensive products.

 2. If a shingle is truly better, its weight should be known